dilayercelik/dilayercelik.github.io/about.md

 Hi, I'm Dilay 😄

 ### Introduction
   - My name is Dilay; it's a Turkish-Persian name that means "as beautiful and bright as the moon" and "the moon that brightens your heart".
+My middle name, Fidan, is much less poetic and ego-boosting, simply meaning "sapling" in the Turkish language.

   - I'm a French national of Turkish descent, born in Brive in 2001.
 I lived there for 3 years, before my family eventually moved to Paris; I ended up growing up in the French capital, while going back to my country of origin once a year (sometimes biannually, even).
 I then moved out to London in September 2019 for my undergraduate studies but had to go back to Paris when the COVID-19 pandemic worsened (studying and working part-time & remotely).
 After a mentally and academically challenging few months, I'm now super excited to be back in London!